Sara Bareilles: 2015–2017: Waitress, Sounds Like Me, and What's Inside

 In June 2013, it was reported that Bareilles was to score Waitress, a musical adaptation of the 2007 film of the same title.
 The musical opened on August 20, 2015, produced by the American Repertory Theater.
 The production was directed by Diane Paulus, and it starred Jessie Mueller in the leading role.
 Bareilles debuted a song from the musical, "She Used to Be Mine", during some shows on her Little Black Dress Tour.
 On July 16, 2019, it was announced that Waitress would end its run on Broadway on January 5, 2020.

-On October 25, 2012, Simon & Schuster announced it would publish a book written by Bareilles, containing essays and photos.
-The book was tentatively set for release in 2014; however, Bareilles finished the book in March 2015.
-The title, Sounds Like Me: My Life (So Far) in Song, was announced in April 2015, and released on October 6, 2015.
+On October 25, 2012, Simon & Schuster announced it would publish a memoir written by Bareilles, containing essays and photos.
+The book was tentatively set for release in 2014; however, Bareilles finished it in March 2015.
+The title, Sounds Like Me: My Life (So Far) in Song, was announced in April 2015.
+The book was released on October 6, 2015.
+On October 25, 2015, it ranked 13th in The New York Times Best Seller list's hardcover nonfiction category.

 Bareilles began work on her fifth studio album, What's Inside: Songs from Waitress, in April 2015 at New York City's Electric Lady Studios, in collaboration with producer Neal Avron, who had previously worked with Bareilles on Kaleidoscope Heart.
 In June 2015, Bareilles confirmed during a Google Hangouts Q & A session that the album would feature songs she had written and composed for Waitress, which would be reworked "to sound like Sara Bareilles songs."
 On June 27, 2015, Bareilles and Nadia DiGiallonardo performed "She Used to Be Mine", the album's lead single, with Rich Dworsky and The Berkshire Boys on humorist Garrison Keillor's National Public Radio show A Prairie Home Companion.
 The album was released on November 6, 2015, through Epic Records.

 In June 2016, Bareilles performed the part of Ariel in a two-night live presentation of Disney's The Little Mermaid at the Hollywood Bowl.
 She performed the Joni Mitchell song "Both Sides, Now" during the In Memoriam homage at the 89th Academy Awards in February 2017.

 On March 31, 2017, Bareilles took to the Broadway stage in the role of Jenna Hunterson in Waitress for a 10-week engagement.
 She would return to the role in January 2018 for a six-week run, including two weeks co-starring with friend and fellow musician Jason Mraz as Dr. Pomatter.
 Mraz had previously duetted with Bareilles on two songs featuring the Pomatter part on the What's Inside album.
 She returned to the role again in January 2019, for a four-week run opposite Gavin Creel as Dr. Pomatter.

+Bareilles also co-wrote the original song "If I Dare" with Nicholas Britell and performed it for the 2017 movie Battle of the Sexes.